FRANCOIS MITERRAND ALGERIAN WAR

 70 minutes, 2010

-Production : 2P2L, avec la participation de France Télévisions / France
+Production : 2P2L, with the participation of France Télévisions / France

 Final taboo or macabre revelation?
 Whichever you choose, Frédéric Brunnquell’s documentary with historians Benjamin Stora and François Malye, reveals a very shadowy area of François Mitterand’s political career, between 1956 and 1957 when he was Minister of Justice in Guy Mollet’s Socialist government and thus responsible for guillotining 45 Algerian nationalists who may, or may not, have had blood on their hands.
 “I have committed at least one error in my life – that one,” he said during the 1981 presidential campaign – before abolishing the death penalty later the same year.
 Yet in 1956 the ambitious 40 year-old had to make concessions to the government hard-liners in order to survive.
 He can be criticised not just for never rebelling against but actively carrying out a government policy which supported the colonial system and its repressive methods.
 He almost always systematically refused all pardon, thus allowing the execution of 45 Algerian nationalists.
 Mixing archival images, interviews with survivors, politicians and experts, this documentary tries to lift the veil on one of the darkest periods in François Mitterrand’s career.